Deep roots. Deeper commitment.

 If a spill or vapor release should occur a siren with a distinct up and down cycling sound alerts our neighbors.
 (You can hear how it sounds with the player below.)
 Those within one mile of the plant should use their provided Shelter-In-Place kits.

 In the unlikely event that there is a possibility of danger beyond the one mile radius from the plant Cochise County Emergency Management will issue alerts with their AlertSense system and also with FEMA's Public Alert and Warning System that sends alerts directly to all cell phones in the effected area.

 Once any chance of danger has passed, an “all clear” signal sounds, which is a flat tone that does not cycle up and down.
 Only the Cochise County Sheriff's Office can issue an "all clear" - which tells residents the potential danger is over.

 The Community Warning Siren is tested every Wednesday at 1:00 PM and sounds the warning tone for three minutes.

 Going the extra mile, one step at a time.

-By giving back to our community through financial stewardship and personal participation, we strive to enhance the quality of life of anyone Apache touches.
-That's why we developed the Apache Community Advisory Council and Good Neighbor Program.
+By giving back to our community through financial stewardship and personal participation, we strive to enhance the quality of life of anyone ANPI touches.
+That's why we developed the ANPI Community Advisory Council and the Good Neighbor Program.
 It's further proof that we all rely on each other.